Established 1954

 Single Day Guided Fishing Trip

-experienced guide pilots your "John " boat leisurely
+pilots your "John " boat leisurely down the river.

-quite a few of our guests have.
-Your guide will tell
+a few of our guests have.
+Your guide will tell you

-you interesting historical facts and local folk lore
+interesting historical facts and local folk lore -

 rough-and-tumble days of the railroad.